RubenMalacarne/ur5_interaction_system/README.md

 The system supports the following interactions, which can be triggered either via voice commands with Alexa or through the ROS2 command-line interface.

-> Note: If you use Alexa before using any commands, you must first activate the custom skill by saying _Alexa, attiva simulazione_
+> Note: If you use Alexa before using any commands, you must first activate the custom skill by saying _Alexa, attiva esecuzione_

 > Note: When using Docker, all terminal commands should be executed inside the running container.